Can I Build My House with Just a 100 mm Brick Wall?

 2. Weatherproofing Concerns

 Brick is porous, and a single 100 mm wall will allow moisture to pass through.
 Without a cavity or additional barrier, water can easily penetrate the wall, leading to dampness and damage inside the home.
+Modern construction methods use a cavity or a secondary structure to keep the interior dry.

 3. Insulation and Energy Efficiency